MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 ![Screenshot that shows the Microsoft Graph Data Connect settings page in the admin portal.
 All settings options are selected: Turn on MGDC, Enable dataset access from these services (both options), and Allow Cross-Tenant data movement.](/viva/insights/advanced/images/mgdc-admin-center1.png)

 #### Q6.
-How do I consent to a partner’s MGDC application as a customer?
+How do I approve a partner’s MGDC application as a customer?

 A6.
 A global admin for the customer tenant needs to consent to the partner’s application.
 To review the application, they’ll either need a direct link from the partner or the partner’s app details (partner app registration tenant ID and partner application ID).